crazoter/My-Docs/docs/manga_reviews.md

 Manga on this page are scored by a base score plus a bonus score.
 As such, the total score can range from 1 to 15.

 * **Base score**: 1-10 out of 10.
 This is a subjective value based on how much I like the manga.
-This is usually at least a 7, otherwise I wouldn't have even bothered to pick up the manga (unless I read a highly rated manga and believe it to be overrated)
+This is usually at least a 7, otherwise I wouldn't have even bothered to pick up the manga (unless I read a highly rated manga and believe it to be overrated).
 * **Bonus score:** wrapped in brackets, -2 to 5.
 Each score correlates to the level of "must-read" that I associate with it (elaborated upon below).
 I only add the manga which I believe can be considered readable on this page, so this bonus score is really meant to distinguish the "really good" and the "exceptionally good".
   * The possible scores are as follows:
-    * -2 - Only worth reading if you need something to nibble on, although usually I'd recommend "don't read" for any manga with this score.
+    * -2 - Don't bother reading anything -2 and below.
+They usually have some redeeming qualities (hence why I picked them up in the first place), but in general their quality makes it *not* worth reading
     * -1 - Umm...
 The kind of manga where I'm kind of on the fence, which means you can do without reading it
     * 0 - Manga that you can consider reading.
 Some are kind of forgettable and in my opinion skippable, while some are nice to read, but perhaps a little too shallow to be worth recommending to others.
     * 1 - Manga that can be considered somewhat worth reading.
 Manga in this list usually contain parts that I find unsatisfactory, or I just don't feel attached to the manga for some unexplained reason
-    * 2 - Manga that I like and more importantly think others may like.
+    * 2 - Manga that I like and, more importantly, think others may like.
 Usually consists of manga that I currently follow (or had followed).
     * 3 - Manga which I think can be safely recommended to others.
 Usually of substantial quality in some way or another.
-    * 4 - Manga which I think are worth reading.
+    * 4 - Manga which I think are, without doubt, worth reading if you like the genre.
     * 5 - Manga which I got addicted to.
-The kind where you're so attached to the characters you start reading the original novel, or related fanfic/art/doujinshi.
+The kind where you're so attached to the characters you start reading the original novel, or related fanfic/art.
 * **Loopholes**: There are some manga where the base score is exceptional, but the bonus score isn't very high (e.g. That Girl is not just cute).
 This is because even though I like the series, I recognize it's not really impactful.

 Manga are presented in ascending order of their quality score.